-- Extension agents (3 for aquaculture and 1 for coastal fisheries)70 - Data collection, compiling, reporting (incl. modelling, assessments) - Monitoring, evaluation and learning (incl. environmental surveillance, FADs) - Outreach to fishers and aquaculture operators as appropriate - Technical advice and support - Enforcement of fisheries and aquaculture operations and legislation - Operation of aquaculture facilities - o Maintenance of new and existing aquaculture and coastal fisheries facilities - Gender mainstreaming - Gender focal point (1 covering both coastal fisheries and aquaculture) - Data collection, compiling, reporting and dissemination - Monitoring, evaluation and learning - Outreach to women fishers, gleaners, and aquaculture operators - Technical advice and support
+- Extension agents (3 for aquaculture and 1 for coastal fisheries) - Data collection, compiling, reporting (incl. modelling, assessments) - Monitoring, evaluation and learning (incl. environmental surveillance, FADs) - Outreach to fishers and aquaculture operators as appropriate - Technical advice and support including in the provision of training in business plans and financing methods for maintenance and long-term sustainability of relevant aquaculture and fishing equipment - Enforcement of fisheries and aquaculture operations and legislation - Operation of aquaculture facilities - o Maintenance of new and existing aquaculture and coastal fisheries facilities - Gender mainstreaming - Gender focal point (1 covering both coastal fisheries and aquaculture) - Data collection, compiling, reporting and dissemination - Monitoring, evaluation and learning - o Outreach to women fishers, gleaners, and aquaculture operators - Technical advice and support